 The BSE in environmental engineering is one of eight undergraduate programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.

 Iowa admits incoming first-year students directly into engineering.
 About 525 first-year students and 100 transfer students enroll each year.
 Women account for over 29 percent of Iowa's engineering students; the national average is 20 percent.

 This program is for eligible students who seek to earn both the BSE and MS degrees in environmental engineering at Iowa.
 BSE/MS students may attend the departmental graduate seminar and work on a master's thesis or research project while they are still undergraduates.
 They may count a limited amount of course work toward both degrees.
 Once students complete the bachelor's degree requirements, they are granted the BSE and they normally complete the MS degree one year later.

-Iowa's environmental engineering program provides graduates with a scientific and technical knowledge and equips them with problem-solving, teamwork, and communication skills that will serve them throughout their careers.
+Iowa's environmental engineering program provides graduates with scientific and technical knowledge and equips them with problem-solving, teamwork, and communication skills that will serve them throughout their careers.
 The program emphasizes both a broad education in environmental engineering fundamentals and the opportunity for in-depth learning.